-You can bequeath specific assets to certain beneficiaries, and leave the remainder or residue of the estate for another — I give my car and my boat to my wife, and the residual estate to such-and-such charity.
-Or you might distribute the estate through percentages — I give my eldest daughter 50%, my second daughter 25%, and my son 25%.
+You can bequeath specific assets to certain beneficiaries, and leave the remainder or residue of the estate for another — I give my car and my boat to my brother, and the residual estate to such-and-such charity.
+Or you might distribute the estate through percentages — I give my wife 50%, my daughter 25%, and my son 25%.

 Take a look at our guide to estate planning to learn more about how to distribute your property after you die.

 If you don’t name a beneficiary to your will, the estate will be declared in intestacy and the state law will determine your heirs.
 Not naming a beneficiary to the will has the same consequences not having a will in the first place.

 When a beneficiary predeceases or dies before the testator, things become a little complicated.
 Depending on how the will is written, the deceased beneficiary’s inheritance might become part of the residue of the estate or distributed based on state intestacy laws, mentioned above.